alixlam/fmristroke/docs/outputs.rst

 Stroke disrupts the brain's vascular supply, not only within but also outside areas of infarction.
 [Siegel2016]_ investigated temporal delays (lag) in resting state functional magnetic resonance imaging signals and found that significant hemodynamic lag was observed in 30% of stroke patients sub-acutely and approximately 10% of patients showed lag at one-year post-stroke.
 Lags systematically alter measurements of fonctional connectivity from the affected nodes.
-Thus in their paper [Siegel2017]_ recommend excluding patients with an hemodynamic lag > 1s.
+Thus [Siegel2017]_ recommends excluding patients with an hemodynamic lag > 1s.
 Eiher way, lags should be kept in mind when doing :abbr:`FC analysis (functional connectivity)` of stroke patients.

 Hemodynamic lag is determined here using cross-correlation with the global gray matter signal.
 Visual report includes the lagmaps along with the max correlation map (Correlation corresponding to the lag in the lagmap).